Jawairia11/FastApi/README.md

 It will give IP address and run that address in the browser.
 Page will open where we will upload image and filtered image will come in our directory.
 As virtual environment

-We have also applied the same functions in single  jupytar file image & image filtering types .
+We have also applied the same functions in single  jupytar file image & image filtering types .ipynb file .